01 of 12

 The U.S. 1854 (Type I) Liberty Head Gold Dollar

-U.S. gold coins from the nineteenth and early twentieth centuries feature some of the most beautiful designs ever minted onto American coinage.
-Designs include the famous Saint-Gaudens Eagle and Double Eagle denominations ($10 and $20 gold pieces), plus other designs featuring the Native American "Indian", Lady Liberty, and various depictions of the American Eagle.
+U.S. gold coins from the 19th and early 20th centuries feature some of the most beautiful designs ever minted onto American coinage.
+Designs include the famous Saint-Gaudens Eagle and Double Eagle denominations ($10 and $20 gold pieces), plus other designs featuring the Native American "Indian," Lady Liberty, and various depictions of the American Eagle.

-Many of the U.S. gold coins issued from the 1850's onward are suprisingly affordable, selling for little more than the gold bullion value, because these coins were minted in large numbers as a result of the great influx of gold being mined in California and elsewhere in the West.
-Prices given in this Gallery are dealer asking prices for the exact specimen pictured, and not necessarily meant to reflect the average value for a coin of that date and mint in that condition.
+Many of the U.S. gold coins issued from the 1850s onward are surprisingly affordable, selling for little more than the gold bullion value because these coins were minted in large numbers as a result of the great influx of gold being mined in California and elsewhere in the West.
+Prices given in this gallery are dealer asking prices for the exact specimen pictured, and not necessarily meant to reflect the average value for a coin of that date and mint in that condition.

 1854 (Type I) Liberty Head Dollar; Designed by James B. Longacre; weight 1.672 grams; 90% gold/10% copper; diameter 13 mm.

-I love this nifty little coin!
-It was the first gold dollar minted in America by the authority of Congress, and only lasted for 6 years before it was replaced by the larger, thinner Indian Head Type.
-This type was minted from 1849 to 1854, and the NGC-graded MS-62 specimen shown here sold for $395.00 in June, 2006.Continue to 2 of 12 below.
+This was the first gold dollar minted in America by the authority of Congress and only lasted for six years before it was replaced by the larger, thinner Indian Head Type.
+This type was minted from 1849 to 1854, and the NGC-graded MS-62 specimen shown here sold for $395 in June 2006.Continue to 2 of 12 below.

 02 of 12